Web Resources for Multilingual Computing

 Wikipedia: Internationalization and Localization

-Many IMUG members are active contributors to Wikipedia.
-This article offers a quick overview of important aspects of internationalization and localization, including scope, difficulties, methods, product localization, software localization, game localization, books and more.
+Many IMUG members have contributed to this Wikipedia article.
+It offers a quick overview of important aspects of internationalization and localization, including scope, difficulties, methods, product localization, software localization, game localization, books and more.

 User resources